linuxhw/hw-probe/INSTALL.md

 Install on OpenMandriva
 -----------------------

-Pre-installed since OpenMandriva Lx 4.0.
+Pre-installed on OpenMandriva Lx 4.0 and newer.

 Install on Alpine